HayesBarber/gatekeeper/README.md

 1. **Challenge Request**
    The client sends its ID to request a challenge string and challenge ID.

-   > gatekeeper assumes the client ID is already registered, it does not handle user creation
+   > gatekeeper assumes the client ID and public key are already registered, it does not handle user creation

 2. **Challenge Signing**
    The client signs the received challenge using its ECC private key.